 - Utilities – If the new space is going to require water, heating & cooling, or electricity, you will want to keep that in mind.
 Most garages do have power, but they are not typically equipped with heating or air conditioning.

-- The Garage Door – Living in Vancouver or Portland, where it rains a lot and has varying weather throughout the year, the type and quality of your garage door will make a difference in the usability of the space.
+- The Garage Door – Living in Boise, the type and quality of your garage door will make a difference in the usability of the space.
 Some homeowners will opt to take the garage door out entirely and put up a new wall in its place, but that involves a much more extensive renovation and a larger budget.
 As long as you equip the room with heat and potentially air conditioning as well, keeping the garage door in place should not be an issue.

 Creative Ways to Makeover Your Garage